nathan-hess/docker-slurm/README.md

 - These images have a relatively basic Slurm setup.
 They do not use Slurm configuration features such as cgroups or a job accounting database.
 - These images define a single-node setup.
 However, they could be relatively easily extended to a multi-node cluster through Docker Compose or Kubernetes.

-If extending the existing Docker image configurations to overcome any of the above limitations would benefit your work, please [submit an issue](https://github.com/nathan-hess/docker-slurm/issues/new?labels=enhancement&template=feature_request.md).
+If extending the existing Docker image configurations to overcome any of the above limitations would benefit your work, please [submit a feature request](https://github.com/nathan-hess/docker-slurm/issues/new?labels=enhancement&template=feature_request.md).

 ## References